shikharcodess/shiroxy/README.md

     email: "yshikharfzd10@gmail.com"
     secret: "kjksdnfiwj"

+  adminapi:
+    port: "2210"

 # This section specifies settings related to the frontend of the reverse proxy
 frontend:
-  backend: "shiroxy-test"
+  # backend: "shiroxy-test"
+  # fallbackbackend: ""
+  httptohttps: true
   bind:
+    - port: "80"
+      host: ""
+      target: "single"
+      secure: false
+      securesetting:
+        singletargetmode: "certandkey" # "shiroxysinglesecure"
+        certandkey:
+          cert: "cert-location"
+          key: "key-location"
+        shiroxysinglesecure:
+          domain: "shikharcode.in"

     # This is the port on which shiroxy will listen
-    port: "8080"
+    - port: "443"

       # Host on which shiroxy will listen
       host: ""

-    # Domain SSL configuration
-    secure:
       # Target specifies how many domains you want to secure.
       # If you want to secure only one domain, set the value of
       # target to "single".
 If you want to secure more than one
       # domain, set the value of target to "multiple".
-      target: "single"
+      # target: "single"
-      # target: "multiple"
+      target: "multiple"

+      # This specifies whether to run/expose the frontend of shiroxy
+      # in secure mode or not.
+If set to true, you are required to
+      # configure the secure settings in the bind section of the frontend section.
+      # secure: false
+      secure: true
+      # Domain SSL configuration
+      securesetting:
+        # This sets the behavior of the server when secure is set to true.
+        # The `secureverify` parameter is used to enforce certificate
+        # verification for secure connections.
+Possible values are `none`,
+        # `optional`, and `required`.
+        # `none` - No client certificate is requested during the handshake, and if any certificates are sent, they are not verified.
+        # `optional` - A client certificate is requested during the handshake, but it does not require the client to send any certificates.
+        # `required` - A client certificate is requested during the handshake, and at least one valid certificate is required from the client.
+        secureverify: "none"

         # If you set the value of target to "single", you have to
         # specify how you want to secure the single domain.
         # Set the value of singletargetmode to either
         # "certandkey" or "shiroxysinglesecure".
 For "certandkey",
         # you have to provide the SSL certificate.
 For "shiroxysinglesecure",
         # you just need to specify the domain you want to secure, and
         # shiroxy will handle everything.
         singletargetmode: "certandkey"

         # This sets the location of the SSL certificate and SSL key.
         certandkey:
           # This sets the certificate's location
           cert: "cert-location"

           # This sets the key's location
           key: "key-location"

         # This sets which domain name you want to secure in single mode.
         # shiroxysinglesecure:
         #   domain: "shikharcode.com"

   # This is used to manage specific behaviors of HTTP connections and
   # client information forwarding.
   options:
     - "http-server-close"
     - "forwardfor"

-  # This specifies whether to run/expose the frontend of shiroxy
-  # in secure mode or not.
-If set to true, you are required to
-  # configure the secure settings in the bind section of the frontend section.
-  secure: false

   # This sets the behavior of the server when secure is set to true.
   # The `secureverify` parameter is used to enforce certificate